-\begin{enumerate} \item Summarize the Tweet. \item We broadly define Republicans to include any member of the Republican Party/GOP, the Republican Party/GOP generally, conservatives, right-wingers, anyone that supports MAGA, or the alt-right.
+\item Summarize the Tweet. \item We broadly define Republicans to include any member of the Republican Party/GOP, the Republican Party/GOP generally, conservatives, right-wingers, anyone that supports MAGA, or the alt-right.
 We broadly define Democrats to include any member of the Democratic Party, the Democratic Party generally, liberals, leftists, or progressives.
 Using these definitions, does the Tweet primarily focus on Republicans (or a Republican) or Democrats (or a Democrat)?
 The focus can be on a specific member of a party. \item If the Tweet primarily focuses on Republicans based on your above answer, does the Tweet express aversion, dislike, distrust, blame, criticism, or negative sentiments of Republicans (or a Republican)?
 If the Tweet primarily focuses on Democrats based on your above answer, does the Tweet express aversion, dislike, distrust, blame, criticism, or negative sentiments of Democrats (or a Democrat)?
-If the Tweet focuses on neither party, answer ``N/A.'' \item Using only your answer immediately above, does the Tweet express aversion, dislike, distrust, blame, criticism, or negative sentiments of Republicans (or a Republican)? \end{enumerate} \endgroup
+If the Tweet focuses on neither party, answer ``N/A.'' \item Using only your answer immediately above, does the Tweet express aversion, dislike, distrust, blame, criticism, or negative sentiments of Republicans (or a Republican)? \end{ttfamily} \end{enumerate}

-We used a similar set of prompts to create aversion against Democrats-specific breakdowns: the first three questions are the same, except we flipped the order of the definitions, and we replaced the word ``Republicans'' with the word ``Democrats'' in the fourth question.
-Taking advantage of the conversational aspect of generative LLMs, we prompt each question sequentially.
-The concept-specific breakdown is the concatenation of the original tweet and the answers to all four questions.
-In short, the process of creating these prompts is analogous to creating a codebook for human coders and qualitative content analysis \parencite[see, e.g.,][]{satu_kyngas_2008,FONTEYN2008165}.
-The Methods section contains greater details about the process we used to create these CGCoT prompts.
+We used a similar set of prompts to create aversion to Democrats-specific breakdowns: the first three questions are the same, except we flipped the order of the definitions, and we replaced the word ``Republicans'' with ``Democrats'' in the fourth question.
+Flipping the order of the definitions controls for potential order effects in the prompts used to generate the breakdown for each aversion to a specific party.
+The last prompt provides information on which party is the subject of any aversion.
+Taking advantage of the conversational aspect of generative LLMs, and as detailed in the previous section, we prompt each question sequentially.
+The concept-specific breakdown is the concatenation of the original tweet and the LLM's responses to all four prompts.

-We apply this set of prompts to each tweet to obtain a concept-specific breakdown for each tweet.
-We then use ChatGPT-3.5 to pairwise compare these concept-specific breakdowns.
-The Methods section works through an example of one such pairwise comparison, including the prompts used for the pairwise comparison of concept-specific breakdowns.